MicrosoftDocs/azure-stack-docs/azure-managed-lustre/amlfs-prerequisites.md

 ### Storage access for blob integration

-Storage accounts used with an Azure Managed Lustre file system must be configured with a public endpoint.
+Storage accounts used with an Azure Managed Lustre file system must have a public endpoint configured.
 However, you can restrict the endpoint to only accept traffic from the file system subnet.
 This configuration is needed because agents and copying tools are hosted in an infrastructure subscription, not within the customer's subscription.

 > [!TIP]
 > If you create the subnet before you create the storage account, you can configure restricted access when you create the storage account.